Jessey shares rhythm and memories from the spring 2019 Women’s Baja Sea Kayaking - Adult course.

 I was 100% confident a NOLS course was the perfect adult learning opportunity for improving myself.

-I spent a half day keying through the NOLS online programs and nervously enrolled in my first-ever course, the Women’s Baja Sea Kayaking - Prime expedition.
+I spent a half day keying through the NOLS online programs and nervously enrolled in my first-ever course, the Women’s Baja Sea Kayaking - Adult expedition.